andriniaina/andriniaina.github.io/cv/cv_en.markdown

     * Reverse-engineering
     * Rewrote and optimized the different calculation modules (~1.5millions of lines to calculate in a few minutes depending on country specific rules)
     * Pushed for a test-centric BDD approach with SpecFlow
-    * Modernisation of a website (from asp.NET/vb.net to angularjs/bootstrap-css/odata/C#)
+    * Modernisation of a legacy website (from asp.NET/vb.net to angularjs/bootstrap-css/odata/C#)

 > **Technologies:** C#, VB.NET, java, bootstrap css, angularJs, reactjs/react-native, javascript/typescript, Visual Studio, vscode, eclipse, jenkins, automated GUI tests with selenium